 I searched on google found an Eid party decoration website, with red, blue, purple colourful banners and crinkled paper hangings, I have ordered a few as a surprise for my mum.
 I have turned cereal boxes into decorations and gave it ago!
 I remembered how my father would go to congregation for prayers and would buy Asian sweets from Ambala.
 I looked online and by the 16th of May they had sold out for Eid.
 The earliest slot was 27th May.
 I booked it.
 Odd you may think, it will be my birthday so we will celebrate with a candle in my Ladoo! (an Indian sweet, round yellow ball of yumminess).

 This Eid will be Zooming from room to room, across the country and internationally.
 We remember those that will not be here with us to celebrate.
 I know a number of people that have passed away.
-Calling my father has been tiring “what did you say? .. your breaking up dad I can’t hear you ..what??…” I managed to get a Video call.
-He was so happy he has already told me he will video call on Eid .
-He said “this is great, it’s like you are in the next room”
+Calling my father has been tiring.
+“What did you say?", "you're breaking up dad I can’t hear you", "what?”.
+I finally managed to get a video call.
+He was so happy he has already told me he will video call on Eid.
+He said “this is great, it’s like you are in the next room.”